 Ginger improves memory and attention, acts as a natural antidepressant, and calms an anxious mind.

-It safeguards the brain from free radical damage, inflammation, and from MSG found in prepared food.
+It safeguards the brain from free radical damage, inflammation, and the negative effects of MSG found in prepared food.

 You can add ginger to food, drink ginger tea, or take ginger supplements.